 I learned the name game from Barrie Hopson and Mike Scally when they ran some counselling skills courses at ICI.
 Thank you both.

-Use the exercise at, or very near, the start of a course, workshop or meeting where people don't each other.
+Use the exercise at, or very near, the start of a course, workshop or meeting where people don’t know each other.

 Have the group sit in a circle where they can all see each other.
 The exercise works best with groups from ten to twenty people.